A great online opportunity to check out The Bridge gap year program from wherever you are!

 - One-to-one tutorial assistance to students who have particular academic needs.

-- The SMBC ‘Essay and Assignment Essentials' handbook which covers all aspects of assessments at SMBC.
+- The SMBC ‘Essay and Assignment Essentials' handbook covers all aspects of assessments at SMBC.

-- Library tutorials in how to find resources, how to reference, how to do research.
+- Library tutorials on how to find resources, how to reference, and how to do research.
 Available face-to-face or as online tutorial videos.

-Academic English and Academic Skills Support is co-ordinated by the Co-Ordinator of Part-Time Study and Learning Support.
-Library tutorials are co-ordinated by Librarians.
+Academic English and Academic Skills Support are overseen by the Coordinator of Part-Time Study and Learning Support.
+Library tutorials are overseen by our librarians.
 All faculty are available to provide general one-on-one assistance to students in the subjects they are teaching.
 The one-to-one academic English and tutorial assistance is provided by teaching staff or competent student peers with backgrounds in teaching and/or English.

 Health and welfare services: Health and welfare services cover a range of support for issues related to physical health (i.e. medical), disability, financial, and tenancy.